edg96/edg96/README.md

 ## 🌱 Goals

-My goal is to explore the full potential of Python, understand it deeply, and continuously improve my projects, making them 1% better than they were yesterday.
+My goal is to explore the full potential of Python, understand it deeply, and continuously improve myself, striving to become better than I was yesterday.

 ## 📂 Projects